Setting Up data ingestion for your ServiceNow® data

 Copy

-To change the default synchronization schedule for all tables, call the CONFIGURE_CONNECTOR stored procedure with the following arguments:
+To enable the synchronization of data for at least one table in ServiceNow®, call the ENABLE_TABLES stored procedure with the following arguments:

 Copy